capaj/ng-tools/README.md

 ##Directives:
 - include-in-scope
+- fallback-url for getting a custom image for wrong image src urls
 - markdown
 - mark-current-url directive(and asociated mark-current-if-any-child-is directive)
 - loader directive with loaderSvc for easy hiding spinners and other loader elements